 You are restricted from the use of non-steroid anti-inﬂammatory medications (NSAIDs) one day prior to the procedure and one day after the PRP Plus injection.
 Initially the procedure may cause some localized soreness and discomfort.
 Most patients only require some extra strength Tylenol to help with the pain.
 Ice and heat may be applied to the area as needed.
 The first week after the procedure, patients will typically start a rehabilitation program with physical therapy.
 However, aggressive physical activity is discouraged.

-Cytokines are the signaling molecules of your body – they tell your platelets and stem cells where to go by guiding and directing them to the localized injured parts of your body.
+Cytokines are the signaling molecules of your body – they tell your platelets and cells where to go by guiding and directing them to the localized injured parts of your body.
 These signalers also help heal and repair problematic musculoskeletal conditions and connective tissue which are crucial to the healing and repairing of your body.
 Without them the rest of your body wouldn’t know what to repair or when.

 Cytokines play a crucial role in initiating, maintaining, and regulating immunologic homeostatic and inﬂammatory processes.
 These same Cytokines address orthopedic injuries, such as osteoarthritis, tendonitis, and bursitis.
 They send signals to localized cells when repair begins.
 However, at the site of injury, there is also an overﬂow that can interfere with some of the repairs, which explains why so often natural repair is limited.